SeryioGonzalez/Azure_IoT_Lab/visualize/README.md

 ![Create Time Series Insights](../images/visualize-21.png)

-**You might not yet see data** in Time Series Insights Explorer, since it connects by default to the built-in endpoint in Azure IoT Hub.
-Once we added a route in the previous lab for sending the sensor data to an storage, the built-in endpoint gets disabled, as you can read in the following link.
+**You cannot see data yet** in Time Series Insights Explorer, since it connects by default to the built-in endpoint in Azure IoT Hub, which is sending nothing there.
+When we added a route in a previous lab for sending the sensor data to an storage account, the built-in endpoint gets disabled, as you can read in the following link.

 [Routing behaviour with built-in endpoint in Azure IoT Hub](https://docs.microsoft.com/es-es/azure/iot-hub/iot-hub-devguide-messages-d2c#built-in-endpoint)